jsohlendorff/continuous_time_LTMLE/article.typ

 #figure(
     image("plots/plot_empa.svg"),
         caption: [
-            The causal risk of death (upper plot) and risk difference (lower plot) under treatment with SGLT2 inhibitors compared to DPP4 inhibitors shown as a function of time since initiation of treatment and 95% confidence intervals based on the efficient influence function and Cheap Subsampling confidence intervals ($B = 30, m = 12,750$).
+            The causal risk of death (upper plot) and risk difference (lower plot) under sustained treatment with SGLT2 inhibitors compared to DPP4 inhibitors shown as a function of time since initiation of treatment and 95% confidence intervals based on the efficient influence function and Cheap Subsampling confidence intervals ($B = 30, m = 12,750$).
         ],